ThinkEQ/assembly-solutions-ltd/src/pages/product-category/control-panel.md

   - type: column
     column:
       text: >-
-        #### **Control Panels for all Industries**
+        ## **Control Panels for all Industries**

-        We manufacture a wide range control panels for different industries and applications from electrical power stations, to criminal secure vehicles and swimming pools!
+        We manufacture a wide range of control and electrical panels for [different industries](https://www.assembly-solutions.com/industries), and applications from electrical power stations, to criminal secure vehicles and swimming pools!

+        Some of our bespoke projects include:

         * Custodial Vehicle Panel Boxes